logan-connolly/ToHeute/README.md

   Patch your local HEAD commit into a running Checkmk site.

 Options:
+  --n-commits INTEGER  Number of commits to sync.
   --no-reload          Don't reload services.
   --full-reload        Force a full reload of services.
   --help               Show this message and exit.
 ```

 ## development